by Mary Rechtoris

 The volume and composition of electronic data continues to evolve.
 As a result, organizations supporting e-discovery are developing innovative approaches to address this maturing global industry.
 Control Risks is one such company that is impacting the market through its security, geopolitical, and compliance expertise.

-“Clients who know us for our security or business intelligence services might be surprised to know that we’re an e-discovery provider,” said Nancy Stephenson, partner, Control Risks.
+“Clients who know us for our security or business intelligence services might be surprised to know that we’re an e-discovery provider,” said Antonia Karlan, principal in Control Risks’ compliance, forensics and intelligence practice.
 “But, e-discovery is a natural complement to our other offerings.
 We have on-the-ground resources in regions where few competitors have a presence and our multidisciplinary consulting teams collaborate on solutions to address increased regulatory, governance, and litigation challenges.”

 Control Risks’ compliance, forensics and intelligence engagements continued to expand into e-discovery.
 Control Risks partnered with Relativity so it could effectively deploy resources and technology to bolster its e-discovery business and this year moved to RelativityOne to handle document management and review needs.
 The platform accommodates Control Risks’ creative integrations and workflows designed to navigate unique requests for increasingly complex global data handling.

-“With our security and intelligence-centric DNA and global footprint, we adopted RelativityOne to tackle challenges on a task and case management level,” said Nancy.
+“With our security and intelligence-centric DNA and global footprint, we adopted RelativityOne to tackle challenges on a task and case management level,” said Antonia.

 In one case, Control Risk’s client acquired another company in a foreign country.
 When it came time to consolidate the acquired company’s files into its central US servers, the client realized that it had an obligation to suspend the transfer of any documents containing personally identifiable information (PII).